-Skip Noon is in his 16th year as the Director of Athletics at Wisconsin Lutheran College.
-Noon, who is also the head men's basketball coach for the Warriors, is the second-longest tenured Director of Athletics in the Northern Athletics Collegiate Conference.
+Skip Noon is in his 19th year as Director of Athletics at Wisconsin Lutheran College.
+Noon, who is also the head men's basketball coach for the Warriors, is currently the longest tenured Director of Athletics in the Northern Athletics Collegiate Conference.

-Under Noon's leadership, the Wisconsin Lutheran College Athletic Department has undergone major changes, most recently the addition of the Outdoor Athletic Center, concession stand, and restrooms at Raabe Stadium.
+Under Noon's leadership, the Wisconsin Lutheran College Athletic Department has undergone major changes, most recently the renovations to the Recreation Complex and Neumann Family Fields, as well as the addition of the Outdoor Athletic Center, concession stand, and restrooms at Raabe Stadium.
 Noon has also been responsible for the addition of men's tennis (2008) and football (2000) to WLC's intercollegiate sports offerings.

-The Warriors have won 15 conference championships and have advanced to the NCAA Tournament seven times since Noon's appointment.
-WLC's women's basketball team has advanced to the NCAA Tournament five times, while the men's basketball team (2006) and women's tennis team (2012) each have made one appearance in the NCAA Tournament.
+The Warriors have won 22 conference championships and have advanced to the NCAA Tournament 13 times since Noon's appointment.
+WLC's women's basketball team has advanced to the NCAA Tournament a department-best eight times, while men's golf (2015, 2016), men's tennis (2014), women's tennis (2012), and men's basketball (2006) have also reached the postseason.

 Noon came to Wisconsin Lutheran in the fall of 1992 as the men's basketball coach and associate athletic director.
 Prior to his arrival, Noon worked for nearly six years at Michigan Lutheran High School (St. Joseph, Mich.) beginning in 1987.
 There he taught in the math and business departments.
 He also coached boys' basketball in the winter, girls' basketball in the fall, and track & field in the spring.